 Generate detailed activity reports on your filings at any time.
 View all associated fees and client matter numbers.

-Perfect for law firms with mulitple attorneys and support staff.
+For law firms with multiple attorneys and support staff

 Yes.
 In all eFiling implementations there will be the typical court filing fees mandated by each state’s court fee schedule.
 Other services, such as credit card convenience fees, or other Court or County mandated fees may apply.